paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P3 - Log Analysis Project/README.md

 - The __articles table__ includes the articles themselves.
 - The __log table__ includes one entry for each time a user has accessed the site

-To execute the program, run python3 newsdata.py from the command line.

 # Data used in the project
 The database contains newspaper articles, as well as the web server log for the site.
 The log has a database row for each time a reader loaded a web page.
 Using that information, your code will answer questions about the site's user activity.